Three Op Amp Instrumentation Amplifier | Block Diagram | Advantages | Applications:

-The commonly used Three Op amp Instrumentation Amplifier circuit is one using three op-amps.
-This circuit provides high input resistance for accurate measurement of signals from transducers.
+The commonly used Instrumentation Amplifier circuit is one using three op amps.
+This Three Op Amp Instrumentation Amplifier circuit provides high input resistance for accurate measurement of signals from transducers.
 In this circuit, a noninverting amplifier is added to each of the basic difference amplifier inputs.
 The circuit is shown in the Fig. 2.51 (a).

 The op-amps A1 and A2 are the noninverting amplifiers forming the input or first stage of the instrumentation amplifier.
 The op-amp A3 is the normal difference amplifier forming an output stage of the amplifier.

 Analysis of Three Op Amp Instrumentation Amplifier:

 The block diagram representation of the Three Op Amp Instrumentation Amplifier is shown in the Fig. 2.51 (b).

 It can be seen that the output state is a standard basic difference amplifier.
 So if the output of the op-amp A1 is Vo1 and the output of the op-amp A2 is Vo2, we can write,